Using this website

 We’ve also made the website text as simple as possible to understand.

 The development has taken a fully responsive approach ensuring content is accessible from viewing on mobile phones through to large desktop displays.
-It has been important to the development that we would not only ensure text is made accessible, but also that the viewing experience is equal across screen sizes, ensuring photographs focus on the relevant areas when being resized and that our commissioned video has transcripts available.
+It has been important to the development that we would not only ensure text is made accessible, but also that the viewing experience is equal across screen sizes, ensuring photographs focus on the relevant areas when being resized and that our commissioned video has transcripts available through the embedded YouTube or Vimeo links.

 We have made every effort to make the VisitWales.com website easy to use and accessible to everyone.
 We have aimed to make this site adhere to the following guidelines:-